Women in Judaism: Middle Ages

-Since Jews were seen as second-class citizens in the Christian and Muslim world (legally known in the Muslim world as dhimmi), it was even harder for Jewish women to establish their own status.
-Avraham Grossman argues in his book, Pious and Rebellious: Jewish Women in Medieval Europe, that three factors affected how Jewish women were perceived by the society around them: "the biblical and Talmudic heritage; the situation in the non-Jewish society within which the Jews lived and functioned; and the economic status of the Jews, including the woman's role in supporting the family."
-Grossman uses all three factors to argue that women's status overall during this period actually rose.
+Since Jews were seen as second-class citizens in Christian and Muslim societies (legally known in the Muslim world as dhimmi), it was harder for Jewish women to establish their own status.
+Grossman claimed that three factors affected how Jewish women were perceived by society: "the biblical and Talmudic heritage; the situation in the non-Jewish society within which the Jews lived and functioned; and the economic status of the Jews, including the woman's role in supporting the family."
+Grossman used these factors to argue that women's status overall during this period rose.

-During the Middle Ages, there was a conflict between Judaism's lofty religious expectations of women and the reality of society in which these Jewish women lived; this is similar to the lives of Christian women in the same period.
-This prompted the kabbalistic work Sefer Hakanah to demand that women fulfill the mitzvot in a way that would be equal to men.
-There is evidence that in some communities of Ashkenaz in the fifteenth century, the wife of the rabbi wore tzitzit just like her husband.
+During the Middle Ages, a conflict emerged between Judaism's expectations of women and the reality in which they lived; this was similar to the lives of Christian women of the period.
+This prompted the kabbalistic work Sefer Hakanah to demand that women fulfill the mitzvot in a way equal to men.
+In some communities of Ashkenaz in the fifteenth century, the wife of the rabbi wore tzitzit like her husband.